joeluhrman/Lift-Tracker/README.md

         * Maybe keep workout id and delete/redo everything every time a workout is modified
 6. Remove exType images for now
 7. Better "enums" for PPLTypes and MuscleGroups
+    - currently they are not safe and invalid ones might make it through to the db

 ## Frontend
 1. Make one route configurable for login and signup form